-This type of policy PROTECTS YOU AND YOUR LENDER AGAINST LOSS RESULTING FROM FIRE, THEFT, A TREE FALLING ON YOUR ROOF, AND OTHER UNFORTUNATE EVENTS.
-Because these calamities can reduce the value of your property below the amount for which it is mortgaged, your mortgage lender will insist on having its name added to the CASUALTY INSURANCE POLICY when you secure an initial mortgage or refinance.
+This type of policy protects you and your lender against loss resulting from fire, theft, a tree falling on your roof, and other unfortunate events.
+Because these calamities can reduce the value of your property below the amount for which it is mortgaged, your mortgage lender will insist on having its name added to the Casualty Insurance Policy when you secure an initial mortgage or refinance.
+This type of policy requires an annual premium.